Friday, October 4, 2019

 None of us got out of there unscathed.

 I don't remember anything in particular that I or anybody else prayed.
 Only that I instantly felt abhorred by my own lukewarm apathy, and that I desperately needed God's forgiveness.
 I kept hearing car doors slamming outside, and people coming downstairs.
 When I looked up I saw several of our own church teens praying—and weeping, just like me.
-I remember wondering why there was a puddle of water on the table in front of me . . . then I realized I was soaked in perspiration.
-That was my sweat on the table.
+I remember wondering why there was a puddle of water on the table in front of me . . . then I realized I'd been weeping, and was soaked in perspiration.

 The praying and weeping went on and on as more young people arrived.
 Without cel-phones or social media, Meadowlark kids kept arriving all thru the evening, somehow drawn like moths to a flame.
 Those of us who had come earlier had received the forgiveness we sought, and the Holy Spirit had filled us with such love and peace—and joy!
 So we went upstairs to give our downstairs friends the privacy they needed to work through their business with God.